BrianDouglasIE/BrianDouglasIE.github.io/posts/cpu-branch-prediction.md

----
-title: Using CPU branch prediction in Java
+Using CPU branch prediction in Java
-tags: [java]
-date: 03/04/2025
+03/04/2025
+java
 ---

 CPU branch prediction is when the CPU tries to guess the outcome of a conditional